Makktu/StarDrifter-2025/README.md

 'barrierness' is still not right.
 Need a new concept for it or to improve either of the two existing beyond current levels.

+### Mon 3 Mar 2025
+Another day off yesterday - only the 2nd since this new phase began.
+Today: work on the energy barrier.
+Switching away from imported sprite-based graphics to a particles node.
+Much more promising.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 TO BE DONE NEXT/SOON